The founder of "Are You Dead?" shares: How did we go viral?

 The Process of Going Viral

 How did "Are You Dead?" go viral?
-The speed of its spread even exceeded our expectations.
+The speed of its spread was beyond our expectations.

-Its target users are young people living alone in first - and second - tier cities, mainly women aged between 25 and 35.
+Its user profile is young people living alone in first - and second - tier cities, mainly women, aged between 25 and 35.

-After it was launched on the App Store, an ordinary user discovered it and spontaneously shared it.
-Then, from ordinary people to bloggers, and then to third - tier, second - tier, and first - tier media, the process kept repeating.
+After it was launched on the Apple App Store, an ordinary user discovered it and spontaneously shared it.
+Then, from ordinary people to bloggers, and then to third - tier, second - tier, and first - tier media, the cycle continued.

-The whole process of going viral took only about a day and a half, all through organic traffic.
+The whole process of going viral took about a day and a half, and it was all organic traffic.

 In the venture capital field, "Are You Dead?" is extremely popular.
-There are a large number of investors contacting us, from various types of institutions.
-When they talked to me on the phone, they might start to laugh during the conversation because the name does have a bit of entertainment value and black humor.
+There are an unusually large number of investors approaching us, from various types of institutions.
+When they talked to me on the phone, they might start to laugh during the conversation because the name does have a bit of entertainment value and dark humor.

-But as the conversation progresses, the atmosphere usually changes.
-Because they will realize that the safety needs of people living alone are not a niche demand but a major demand that has been ignored for a long time.
+But as the conversation progresses, the atmosphere often changes.
+Because they will realize that the safety of people living alone is not a niche demand but a major demand that has been overlooked for a long time.

-Currently, the first round of our financing is in the middle to late stage.
+Currently, our first - round financing is in the middle to late stage.

-Now, "Are You Dead?" has been launched on the App Store, and the Android version is under development.
-The early development cost is about 1,000 yuan.
+Now, "Are You Dead?" has been launched on the Apple App Store, and the Android version is under development.
+The pre - development cost was about 1,000 yuan.

-Regarding the product's iteration direction, our idea is to first use check - in as the basic function and then gradually enrich the functions.
+Regarding the product's iteration direction, our idea is to use check - ins as the basic function and then gradually enrich the features.

-In the future, I think the active AI will surely develop.
-It doesn't wait for you to ask for help but actively perceives risks, judges abnormalities, and starts to intervene in protection before real danger occurs.
+In the future, I think one direction that will surely develop is active AI.
+Instead of waiting for you to ask for help, it actively senses risks, judges abnormalities, and intervenes to protect you before real danger occurs.

 As for the specific implementation method, it's not convenient to disclose it to the public at present.

-This is a serious entrepreneurial attempt.
+This is a serious entrepreneurial attempt of ours.
 If we consider "safety for people living alone" as a serious business, we should be the first company in China to systematically work on this.

-I sincerely hope that more individual developers and small teams in China will pay attention to this area.
-It's a long - standing but severely underestimated market.
+I sincerely hope that more individual developers and small teams in China will pay attention to this direction.
+It's a long - existing but severely underestimated field.

 Our company doesn't only have this one product.
-Another product is called CareAI, which is a bit like the software version of "Xiaotiancai" (a children's smart wearable company).
+Another product is called CareAI.
+It's a bit like the software version of "Xiaotiancai" (a children's smart wearable company).

-Through CareAI, parents can check their children's locations, receive abnormal alerts, etc., to protect their children's safety.
-In short, all our current applications are centered around safety protection, and the growth rate is quite good.
+Through CareAI, parents can check the location, receive abnormal alerts, etc., to protect their children's safety.
+In short, all our current applications are centered around safety protection, and the growth rate is quite good at present.

-In the future, we will continue to focus on people living alone and family scenarios and keep moving forward step by step.
+In the future, we will continue to focus on the group of people living alone and family scenarios and gradually advance this cause.

-The views expressed in this article are solely those of the interviewee and do not represent the position of Pencil News, nor do they constitute any investment advice.
+This article only represents the independent views of the interviewee and does not represent the stance of Pencil News, nor does it constitute any investment advice.

-This article is from the WeChat official account "Pencil News" (ID: pencilnews), author: Honest Pencil News.
-It is reprinted by 36Kr with authorization.
+This article is from the WeChat official account "Pencil News" (ID: pencilnews), author: Honest Pencil News, published by 36Kr with authorization.